UlyssesZh/UlyssesZh.github.io/_posts/2020-04-14-run-jekyll-myself.md

 title: Running Jekyll myself
 date: 2020-04-14 14:22:15 +0800
 categories:
   - programming
 tags:
   - jekyll
 layout: post
+excerpt: >
-excerpt: 'I have got tired of letting GitHub Pages to run Jekyll for me.
+  I have got tired of letting GitHub Pages to run Jekyll for me.
   I cannot use custom plugins!
   I decide to run Jekyll myself and push the built result to GitHub repo.
-I wrote a script to do this.'
+  I wrote a script to do this.
 ---

 It is an annoying thing that I cannot add custom plugins